 |Guatemala Trifinio Project||Child Health, Health Systems Capacity Building, Maternal Health||Guatemala||Asturias, E.|

 Edwin Asturias, MD, Associate Professor, Department of Pediatrics, Section of Pediatric Infectious Disease at the University of Colorado School of Medicine, began this project in southwestern Guatemala in 2011 with a team of faculty and students from University of Colorado.
 Banasa Company, the Bolaños Foundation, and the Center for Global Health are currently funding this long-term project.
 Using data collected in a rapid needs assessment conducted in October of 2011, the team is creating a strategy to address multi-systemic health and infrastructure needs in this region.
 This developing initiative will cross academic disciplines and bring attention to areas of maternal and child health in the prenatal and neonatal contexts, as well as food security, vaccination coverage, oral health, and education.
 The development of the site and project are ongoing, however, the Center for Global health expects to provide high-quality educational experiences for University of Colorado students in the near future by working with communities in the trifinio area of Guatemala.
-Questions about this project may be directed to Dr. Edwin Asturias at firstname.lastname@example.org
+This project is planned to conclude in 2017.

 |Identification of nutritionally modifiable hormonal and epigenetic drivers of positive and negative growth deviance in rural African fetuses and infants. ||Nutrition||Gambia||Bernstein, R.|